bharth52/EXP02--Design-Implementation-of-Full-Custom-2-1-MUX-using-Cadence-EDA-Tools/README.md

 S C H E M A T I C S I M U L A T I O N
-PROCEDURE FOR CREATING THE SCHEMATIC SIMULATION Commands to get into Cadence
+PROCEDURE FOR CREATING THE SCHEMATIC SIMULATION Commands to get into CadencE
 1. Right Click and open the terminal window
 2. Type the following commands as follows and press enter.
 •	csh